Purdue-CS193/homework-0-Johmenconi-1/index.md

 - The class has fun Icebreakers
 - The Class has easy quizzes at the end of class
 - Quick and descriptive lectures
-- TA's are cool and relatable
+- The TA's are cool and relatable!